ISBARA89/financial-performance-analysis-sql/README.md

 - The 5kg product generated the highest total and average profit per sale.
 - Logistics costs accounted for the largest portion of expenses.
 - Profitability improvement is centered around optimized logistics.

+## User Acceptance Testing (UAT)
+As part of the analysis, basic UAT testing was performed to accuracy and alignment with business expectations.

+## Activities
+- Designed simple test cases to validate revenue, expense, and profit calculations.
+- Verified query outputs against expected results using SQL.
+- Identified and documents discrepancies for correction.

 ## Recommendation
 Management should scale 5kg sales and reduce logistics costs through bulk transportation and negotiation strategies.